-Let’s begin with this most mainstream landmark in Taiwan, the Chiang Kai-shek memorial hall.
-You’ve probably seen a lot of this in the internet whenever you see recommendations.
+Let's begin with this most mainstream landmark in Taiwan, the Chiang Kai-shek memorial hall.
+You've probably seen a lot of this on the internet whenever you see recommendations.
 It looks great and all but did you know that this is one of the most controversial places ever in Taiwan?
-You never knew that didn’t you?
-Before that, let me share to you some pictures.
+You never knew that, didn't you?
+Before that, let me share some pictures.

 An overview of the place facing from the memorial hall

 National Theatre (The guy on the left looked swag though)

 The hall where the statue resides (already closed since the flag-lowering ceremony is about to start)

 The bronze statue inside the hall

 Chiang Kai-shek was a dictator who ruled Taiwan for 47 years and the locals expressed their unpleasant thoughts about him.
 I'm not going to go through all those details but you might wonder, why was a memorial built for him in the first place when he was never a great figure in the country?
 Great question lad!
 It's because he built it for himself.
 He wanted to leave a legacy wherein his name will go on through the years.

 89 steps mean the 89 years he lived